-Section 20-189.
+Section 20-163 189.
 Regulations for Filling of Floodplain Areas.

-Filling of land which has an elevation lower than the elevation of a 100 year flood shall be prohibited unless:
+Filling of land which has an elevation lower than the elevation of a base flood (100 year floodplain or the flood have 1% chance of being exceeded in any given year) 100 year floodhall be prohibited unless:

-Such fill will not increase the level of flooding on any other property; or (2) The cubic area of the 100 year floodplain to be filled is equaled by additional cubic area to be added to the 100 year floodplain via a dredging or removal of earth.
+- (1) Such fill will not increase the level of flooding on any other property; or - (2) The cubic area of the base 100 yearfloodplain to be filled is equalled by additional cubic area to be added to the base 100 yearfloodplain via a dredging or removal of earth.